HelloRWA/ArweaveWalletConnector/code-demo/pinia/README.md

 ## 3. copy components

-copy `PwaConnector.vue` to your project
+copy `PwaConnector.vue` to your project, and use it in your app

 ## 4. use the `read` and `write` methods from the `aoStore`